Takayama Itinerary: Travel Back in Time to Old Japan

 Not too far from Hokkeji Temple is Center 4 Burger.
 This is an excellent place to have dinner.

 Get the burger made with Hida beef!
 The restaurant only serves 30 to 40 of these per day, so make sure you arrive early.
-It’s a bit pricey at ¥2850 (US$19.63/£17.63/€20.07 ), but it is sooooo worth it!
+It’s a bit pricey at ¥2,850 (US$19/£15/€17.66), but it is

 The décor of the restaurant is also pretty cool.
 The walls are covered in Americana.
-And I spotted a copy of the Twin Cities City Page free newspaper, my hometown weekly free newspaper.
+And I spotted a copy of the Twin Cities City Page free newspaper, my hometown’s weekly free newspaper.
 The owner said that he got the newspaper when was visiting friends who were living in Minnesota.

 Unfortunately, there’s a sign saying you’re not allowed to take photos of the restaurant for fear of others copying it.

-Side Trips from Takayama
+Day Trips from Takayama

 1. Shirakawa-go

 Shirakawa-go is a charming village located an hour by bus from Takayama.
 It’s special for its Gassho Zukuri houses.
 You’ll need a full day to visit the town.
-To learn more about the village and what to see, where to stay, and how to get there, visit this article, Shirakawago Itinerary: Enter a Japanese Fairy Tale.
+To learn more about the village and what to see, where to stay, and how to get there, read this article, Shirakawago Itinerary: Enter a Japanese Fairy Tale.

 2. Kamikochi

-Another great and easy side trip is a trip to Kamikochi, a park located in the Japan Alps.
-It’s special for its natural beauty, majestic mountains, and babbling rivers and streams.
-You’ll need a whole day to visit the town.
-It’s only an hour and a half away from Takayama.
-I tried to squeeze in a visit to the hot springs along with Kamikochi, but it wouldn’t have worked if I wanted to catch the last bus back to Takayama.
+I tried to squeeze in a visit to the hot springs along with Kamikochi, but it didn’t work out.
+I wouldn’t have caught the last bus back to Takayama.
 To learn more, read this article, Kamikochi itinerary: The Perfect Day Trip from Takayama.

 3. Shin-Hotaka Ropeway

 Another option is to do the Shin-Hotaka Ropeway.
 The ropeway takes you to the peak of one of the mountains in the Hotaka mountain range.
 I’ve read that there’s a 2.5-hour hiking trail from the ropeway station to Kamikochi.
-I’m not sure how easy it is, though.

 4. Okuhida Onsens

-Situated near Takayama in the Okuhida Valley are five hot springs (onsen) towns: Hiraryu Onsen, Shin-Hirayu Onsen, Shin-Hotaka Onsen, Fukuji Onsen, and Tochio Onsen.
-For some, you can enjoy the hot springs just as a day trip, while for others, you’ll need to book a room and stay overnight.
-Most of them supposedly have great views of the Japan Alps.
+For some onsens, you can enjoy the hot springs just as a day trip, while for others, you’ll need to book a room and stay overnight.
+Most of them have great views of the Japan Alps.
 I tried to do half a day at Kamikochi and half at Hirayu Onsen, but I couldn’t manage it.
 Schedule a full day at one of the onsens.

 Where to eat in Takayama